Postdoctoral Research Associate

 Christian, N. 2008.
 Using glutathione levels as indicators of oxidant injury and post-surgical pulmonary hypertension.
 Tennessee Junior Academy of Sciences Handbook.

 Christian, N., E.A.
-Herre, and K. Clay. (in review at New Phytologist).
+Herre, and K. Clay. (in revision).
 "Foliar endophytic fungi alter patterns of nitrogen uptake and allocation in Theobroma cacao."

 Zanne, A., K. Abarenkov, M. Afkhami, C. Aguilar-Trigueros, S. Bates, P. Busby, N. Christian, et. al. (in review at Ecology Letters).
 "Fungal functional ecology: Bringing a trait-based approach to plant-associated fungi."